Suez Canal is blocked: How one ship has disrupted global trade

 Egypt's Suez Canal is one of the world's most important waterways.
-Located 75 miles east of Cairo, it links the Mediterranean Sea to the Red Sea, allowing for direct shipping from Europe to Asia.
-Roughly 12% of the world's shipping traffic and a chunk of its oil supply goes through the man-made canal, which has become particularly vital following pandemic related disruptions to shipping.
+Located 75 miles east of Cairo, the capital, it links the Mediterranean Sea to the Red Sea, allowing for direct shipping from Europe to Asia.
+Roughly 12% of the world's shipping traffic and a chunk of its oil supply goes through the man-made canal, which has become particularly vital following pandemic-related disruptions to shipping.

-That's why it's a big deal that a 1,312-foot-long cargo ship named Ever Given has become stuck across the Suez Canal.
-With the waterway blockage entering its fourth day, and attempts to move the cargo ship unsuccessful thus far, the fallout could reverberate around the world.
+That's why it's a big deal that a 1,312-foot-long cargo ship called Ever Given has become stuck across the Suez Canal.
+With the waterway blockage entering its fifth day and attempts to move the cargo ship unsuccessful thus far, the fallout could reverberate around the world.

 What's the latest update?

 The Ever Given is still very much stuck.
-After being lodged aground on Tuesday morning, authorities have been working to extract the vessel for two days.
+After being lodged aground on Tuesday morning, authorities have been working to extract the vessel for days.
 Time is of the essence here.
-Experts say that a couple days of delay would be a major inconvenience for shipping companies -- but a week or more of delays could prove catastrophic, and not just for shipping companies.
+Experts say a couple days of delay would be a major inconvenience for shipping companies -- but a week or more of delays could prove catastrophic and not just for shipping companies.

 Peter Berdowski, CEO of Boskalis, the company leading the rescue effort, has cautioned that the Ever Given being stuck for weeks is a very real possibility.

-Shoei Kisen Kaisha, the company that owns the Ever Given, released a statement Thursday apologising for the issue.
+Shoei Kisen Kaisha, the company that owns the Ever Given, released a statement Thursday apologizing for the issue.

 Wait, what happened on Tuesday?

-Ever Given is a 2 million ton cargo ship that spans a quarter mile, roughly the length of four football fields.
+Ever Given is a 200,000-ton cargo ship that spans a quarter mile, roughly the length of four football fields.
 You'll notice "Evergreen" is the written across its body but, confusingly, that's branding for the Taiwanese company that operates the ship, Evergreen Marine Corp.

 On Tuesday, just before 8 a.m.
 Egypt time, strong gusts of wind knocked it off course.
 En route to Rotterdam from China, it was holding around 20,000 shipping containers of cargo when it became wedged in the canal's east bank.